Wildlife Conservation & Anti-Poaching Groups

 |Save the Elephants – Founded in 1993 by Iain Douglas-Hamilton, author of two books on elephants as well as television films or documentaries.
 STE provides a number of crucial roles in the field through anti-poaching, human-wildlife conflict mediation and mitigation, local education initiatives, as well as funding of studies and research on elephants.
 STE may also provide opportunities for well-qualified individuals to participate in volunteer/internship positions in Kenya.
 Registered as a non-profit and donations are tax deductible in the UK, USA, and South Africa.
 Donations from the USA can be made through this link.||UK USA ZA|

-Registered as a charitable organization in UK and USA.
+Registered as a charitable organization in UK for over 25 years and also registered in USA.
 SRI provides funding to partner organizations through select, directed donations.
 SRI is eligible for Amazon.com’s AmazonSmile program where a portion of each purchase you make on Amazon gets donated to a charitable organization of your choosing.
 Other ways to give and take part in wildlife conservation activism include participating in organized events as well as starting your own fundraiser for SRI.